Jindřichohradecké místní dráhy: Carriages

 At first two-axled carriages manufactured by Ringhoffer in Prague were used.
 In the 1960s several four-axled carriages originally from Saxony were brought to Jindřichův Hradec from the Frýdlant-Heřmanice Railway, where they had been used since 1945.
 These carriages remained in use until the end of the 1970s.

 The class Balm/u carriages in use today were manufactured by ČKD in the 1960s.
 When they were built these were modern carriages with wooden benches, oil heating, fluorescent lights and toilets.

 In the 1980s the last remaining two-axled carriages were used to form a museum train, which is used in summer for the tourist steam trains.

 Goods wagons

 Goods traffic was originally carried in two-axled goods wagons, most of which were built by the Grazer Wagen- und Waggonfabrik AG (Graz Wagon Factory).
-Roll-blocks were introduced in 1906 and are still used today.
-The newest roll-blocks were built by Poprad Wagon Factory in the 1980s.
+Rollbocks were introduced in 1906 and are still used today.
+The newest rollbocks were built by Poprad Wagon Factory in the 1980s.